Generator 1601.3701 is a three-phase synchronous electric machine with electromagnetic excitation and built-in silicon diode rectifier

 The rear bearing is pressed onto the rotor shaft and is pressed by the rear cover through a plastic sleeve.

-Bridge rectifier, consists of six diodes.
+Bridge circuit rectifier, consists of six diodes.

 They are pressed into two horseshoe-shaped aluminum holder plates.